 The range of cars and models on offer by the various car rental companies in Ireland are very similar.
 The key points to remember when picking a car rental company are if it is cheap, is it a reputable brand and does it have a location where you need it.

 It is very tempting to choose the cheapest car on offer, however this isnâ€™t always the best option.
-For example, if you are planning a weekend of city driving with one or two people in the car, the smallest car will suit fine.
-However, if you plan to hit the open road and drive along the Wild Atlantic Way for example, the level of comfort from a slightly more expensive car will be worth the additional cost.
+Choosing the type of vehicle is important, for example, if you are planning a weekend of city driving with one or two people in the car, the smallest car will suit fine.
+However, if you plan to hit the open road and drive along the Wild Atlantic Way, for example, the level of comfort from a slightly more expensive car will be worth the additional cost.

 Another key consideration is the number of people and the amount of luggage your car will have.
-Being realistic four people and luggage need a bigger car than four people with no luggage.
+Being realistic four people and luggage needs a bigger car than four people with no luggage.

 There is a perception that the roads in Ireland are very small and difficult to drive on.
 This may have been the case 20 years ago, but today Ireland has motorways between all major cities, and small and narrow roads are optional.
 For example, if you want to leave the main roads to drive through the valleys of Kerry, narrow roads are to be expected.